173TECH/sayn/sayn/scaffolding/data/init_project/readme.md

 This is an example SAYN project.
-It shows you how to implement and use SAYN for data modelling and processing.
+It shows you how to implement and use SAYN for data processing and modelling.

 For more details, you can see the documentation here: https://173tech.github.io/sayn/